 EY Entrepreneur Of The Year

-A strong and well-written nomination is powerful and compelling to the judges.
-Consider these important points when completing a nomination form:
+A strong, well-written nomination is powerful and compelling to the judges.
+Consider these points when completing the nomination form:

 - Tell your story: This is all about one of the most prestigious business awards in the country.
 Humility has its time and place — this isn’t it.
 Write your narrative in the third person.
 It’s easier to be creative and expand on what you’ve done when you write from this perspective.